majakudlicka/Web-Assembly-Playground/notes.md

 executing often takes less time because there are fewer compiler tricks and gotchas that the developer needs to know to write consistently performant code, plus WebAssembly’s set of instructions are more ideal for machines. garbage collection is not required since the memory is managed manually.

+Current Web Assembly runs at 1.2x speed of the native code.

 Article links
 https://medium.com/beginners-guide-to-mobile-web-development/introduction-to-web-assembly-6cb6466a3478
 https://hacks.mozilla.org/2017/02/creating-and-working-with-webassembly-modules/